 Are you in need of a Missoula Certified Public Accountant?
-DeShazer, Toren & Braden, CPAs, PLLC is a great place to start your search.
+DeShazer, Toren & Bailey, CPAs, PLLC is a great place to start your search.

 As a client it is important to understand why choosing a CPA can be a smart move.
 There are other tax preparers, enrolled agents and licensed tax return preparers, but this article summarizes the significant education and work related requirements to becoming a CPA.

 There are many CPAs to choose from no matter what area of the country you come from, but why should you choose a Missoula Certified Public Accountant<?

 To answer this question it is important to understand the training and educational requirements necessary to become a certified public accountant (CPA).
 The following items help to clarify the requirements for a Missoula Certified Public Accountant:

 - The certified public accountant license is issued by the state where the CPA will be performing services.
 Each state has certain educational requirements to sit for the CPA exam and be qualified to practice as a CPA.
 Most states require a bachelor’s or master’s degree or at least 150 hours of college courses with a portion of those hours, usually 24 hours, devoted to the accounting coursework.

 - A uniform exam, which consists of four parts, is administered to anyone who has met the educational requirements.
 The four parts to the exam are 1) auditing and attestation, 2) financial accounting and reporting, 3) regulation and 4) business environment and concepts.
 This exam acts as a barrier to entry into the profession and allows the applicant to apply to the state for licensure as a CPA once the work requirements are completed.
 Typically in addition to the CPA exam, the applicant has to pass a course on ethics.